Brauer and partition diagram models for phylogenetic trees and forests: Introduction

 Phylogenetic trees are a fundamental and persistent idea used to represent evolutionary relationships between species for nearly two centuries.
 Their use extends beyond biology to the representation of language evolution, and to decision processes in algorithms.
 Their appeal is that they provide an extra dimension to the ways to relate the elements of a set beyond a linear order.
 They have been studied directly in numerous ways, through stochastic processes, combinatorics, and geometry (see for example~\cite{semple2003phylogenetics,steel2016phylogeny}).

-An indirect way to study tree structures is to consider correspondences, or ways to represent trees, within other mathematical objects.
+An indirect but powerful way to study tree structures is to consider correspondences, or ways to represent trees, within other mathematical objects.
 This is a standard approach in much of mathematics of course (representation theory is defined by this idea).
 And there are several known bijections between rooted binary phylogenetic trees and other structures.

-For instance, trees correspond to certain polynomials~\cite{liu2021tree,liu2020polynomial} and to perfect matchings~\cite{erdos1989applications,diaconis1998matchings}.
-Other frameworks for capturing the combinatorics of tree counting and tree shapes have been through the analysis of binary sequences \cite{MR292690}\,, and via symmetric function theory \cite{read_1968}.
-The perfect matchings view has prompted the suggestion by Diaconis and Holmes~\cite{diaconis1998matchings} that there may be a connection to certain diagrams that have independently arisen within several branches of algebra, notably those given by the Brauer algebra~\cite{Brauer1937algebras}.
+For instance, trees correspond to certain polynomials~\cite{liu2021tree,liu2020polynomial}, to perfect matchings~\cite{diaconis1998matchings}, and to more general partitions of finite sets~\cite{erdos1989applications}.
+The latter has been extended to classes of forests relevant to phylogenetics via a correspondence between forests and trees, providing a way to enumerate such forests using Stirling numbers~\cite{erdos1993new}.
+Other frameworks for capturing the combinatorics of tree counting and tree shapes have been through the analysis of binary sequences \cite{MR292690}, via symmetric function theory \cite{read_1968}, and numerous others (see for example the OEIS listing A001147~\cite{oeis}).
+The particular connection with perfect matchings has prompted the suggestion by Diaconis and Holmes~\cite{diaconis1998matchings} that there may be a relation to certain diagrams that have independently arisen within several branches of algebra, notably those given by the Brauer algebra~\cite{Brauer1937algebras}.

 In this paper we take up and develop the link to Brauer algebras, and develop correspondences between the related diagram structures and phylogenetic trees, that provide an algebraic framework for their study.
 Each labelled, rooted binary tree will correspond to a unique element in the Brauer category, whose elements can be represented by asymmetrical Brauer diagrams.
 More generally, a corresponding structure for non-binary trees can be defined using the associated partition category (for partition categories see for instance~\cite{martin1994temperley,jones1994potts}), and we are able to extend this correspondence to the set of all forests.
+The extension to forests is associated with a new bijective correspondence between forests and partitions of finite sets that directly extends the ideas of Erd\H{o}s and Sz\'ekely~\cite{erdos1989applications} in a direction distinct from that in Erd\H{o}s~\cite{erdos1993new}.